PietrociniBrogan/PietrociniBrogan/README.md

 - 👋 Hi, I’m @PietrociniBrogan
 - 🌱 I’m currently enrolled in the M.S.
 Business Analytics program at Cal Poly San Luis Obispo
--  Currently in search of a role after graduation in June 2024!
+-  Currently in search of a role after graduation in June 2024
-- 📫 How to reach me email:brogan@pietrocini.com, LinkedIn: https://www.linkedin.com/in/broganpietrocini/
+- 📫 How to reach me email: brogan@pietrocini.com, LinkedIn: https://www.linkedin.com/in/broganpietrocini/

 <!---
 PietrociniBrogan/PietrociniBrogan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.